 I always add a can of fruit cocktail and a handful of fresh grapes, but you could add chopped apple, pears, or even banana.
 Sometimes I even add extra maraschino cherries.

 Fresh fruit is also an option, but requires a lot more chopping taking away from the time-saving advantages.
 Adding nuts is optional, but adds a bit of crunch and texture.
+This is the base of an easy ambrosia salad.

 Common add-ins are: